rysavy-dudrtools/skeletoni_css/README.md

 Skeletoni CSS is single file with less than 1000 lines.
 For more complex but still simple alternative see [Pico CSS](https://picocss.com/docs/classless).

-Download skeletoni.css and test.html to see all it does.
+**[See test webpage here](https://rysavy-dudrtools.github.io/skeletoni_css/test.html)** or download skeletoni.css and test.html from [Github](https://github.com/rysavy-dudrtools/skeletoni_css/tree/main) to see all it does.
 Below are some screenshots from test.html:

 12-column Skeletoni grid on desktop